Not just public speaking courses…

 I have participated in several courses of this type in the past and I found them very interesting and useful, especially when they included an analysis of a video recording of each participant.

 That is why I have developed a training program called “Effective Presentations” which focuses on qualitative and organizational aspects and the content of the slides.
 Styles and methods are varied and in constant development.
-Knowing them and being able to use thiem can help to build each one’s unique presention style.
+Knowing them and being able to use them can help to build each one’s unique presentation style.

 A good presentation can also get extra help from the Internet.
-This is a topic I cover in my training courses: what tools, especially Web 2.0 ones, can enhance a presentation and make it accessible on the Internet?
+This is a topic I cover in my training courses, along with online tools that can enhance a presentation and make it accessible on the Internet.